-|Fresh broccoli raab greens (Photo: by Naotake Murayama)|
+|Fresh broccoli raab greens.
+(Photo: by Naotake Murayama)|

-100 grams of fresh leaves carry about 224 µg or about 186% of daily requirement of vitamin K-1 (phylloquinone).
-Vitamin K has been found to have potential role in bone strengthening function by promoting osteotrophic activity in the bone.
-It also has established role to play in prevention of Alzheimer's disease by limiting neuronal damage inside the human brain.
+100 grams of fresh leaves hold about 224 µg or about 186% of the daily requirement of vitamin K-1 (phylloquinone).
+Vitamin-K has been found to have a potential role in bone-strengthening function by promoting osteoblastic activity.
+It also has an established role in the prevention of Alzheimer's disease through limiting neuronal damage in the human brain.

 Regular consumption of rapini greens in the diet is known to prevent arthritis, osteoporosis, iron deficiency anemia and believed to offer protection from cardiovascular diseases, and colon and prostate cancers.